-Outschool offers a huge range of online classes with different formats and lengths.
+Outschool offers a wide range of online classes with different formats.
+Most classes on Outschool are live online classes.

 Live online classes

-Most classes on Outschool are live online classes that meet over group video chat at scheduled times.
-A live class could meet just once, or many times over a semester.
-Most classes also involve independent work before or after the live meetings.
+Live online classes include live meetings over video chat at scheduled times.
+A class could meet just once, or many times over a semester.
+Classes are more than the live meetings - most classes also involve independent work before or after the live meetings.

 Here's an example of a live online class:

 Outschool also supports 'flexible schedule' classes that don't involve scheduled live meetings.
 These classes have a specific start and end date and lots of learner-teacher and learner-learner interaction.
 The interaction is focused on asynchronous messaging using the Outschool classroom, games and activities, discussion and in-depth analysis, and occasional video chats that are arranged on a custom basis.

 One-time classes meet once in a video chat session.
 One-time classes are great for exploring new interests and discovering whether a teacher's style works well for your learner before committing to a longer course.

 Short courses meet 1 or more times each week for 2-7 weeks.
 Short courses are great for developing a new skill or diving deep into a topic, even if your schedule doesn't permit a full, semester course.

 Camps are multi-day classes that meet two or more times within the same week.
 The new “camps” option on the Find Classes page helps families discover more camp-style classes for learners who want to dive into their favorite topics multiple days a week.
 Explore all multi-day camps.

 Semester courses meet 1 or more times each week for 8 or more weeks.
 Longer courses create more opportunities for real-time activities, engaging projects, and interaction with diverse classmates from other states and countries.